mrunlockedtech-odin/Connect-4-Naveen-Bhatti/README.md

 - Javascript: Javascript was used to script the various functions for the actual game play as well as setting some of the styling elements dynamically.

 ## Future Enhancements
+As for future enhancements, I have a few that are listed below.
+- Change Play Dynamics: Remove the event listeners from the board to above the board, as well as add a hover over each column to display a semi-transparent game piece.
+This would better emulate a user holding a piece over the game board and dropping it.
+- Art: Improving the art would also be a desired enhancement.
+The background is my primary concern as the game pieces were styled to look like the originals; however, the board should also be modified.